 Make the Gardner an unforgettable part of your students’ experience!

-School tours at the Gardner Museum provide engaging opportunities for students to make personal connections to art, while also supporting curriculum goals.
-Our discussion based tours encourage close looking, critical inquiry, evidence based reasoning, and student teamwork.
-In addition to dynamic group discussions, the Gardner visit also offers opportunities for creative responses through writing and sketching.
-Each tour provides a general introduction to Isabella Stewart Gardner and the Museum's history, and focuses on three to five works of art in the Museum’s major galleries.
+Virtual visits to the Gardner Museum for grade 3-12 classes provide engaging opportunities for students to make personal connections to art, while also supporting curriculum goals.
+Our synchronous, discussion based tours encourage close looking, critical inquiry, evidence based reasoning, and student teamwork.
+In addition to dynamic group discussions, the virtual Museum visit also offers opportunities for creative responses through writing and sketching.
+Each virtual visit provides a general introduction to Isabella Stewart Gardner and the Museum's history, and focuses on approximately three works of art.

-Please choose from one of the themes below for guided tours.
-All tours support Massachusetts Curriculum State Frameworks and the Common Core.
+All other groups, please choose from one of the themes below.
+All virtual visits support Massachusetts Curriculum State Frameworks and the Common Core.

 Students will personally connect with individual works of art and installations—and with each other—through close looking, collaborative problem-solving, and creative exploration.